tselmena/grillen-lab-isi-buds/README.md

 ## How to Run the Analysis (Workflow)
 To reproduce the analysis and generate all figures and tables:

-1.  **Open the project** in R or RStudio.
-Ensure all required libraries listed in `helpers/01-load-libraries.R` are installed.
+1.  **Set up the data folder**.
+Place the contents into the `/data` directory at the root of this project.
+Also, ensure all required libraries listed in `helpers/01-load-libraries.R` are installed.
 2.  **Run the main processing script first.** Open and run all chunks in `analysis/data-processing-and-calculations.qmd`.
 This will create the necessary data objects and save them to the environment.
 3.  **Generate figures and tables.** Once the main script is complete, you can run the files in any order:
     * Run `analysis/plots.qmd` to generate the plots.